 The kids once again hung out at the pool for the last time of the season.
 On Monday, we hooked up the Airstream and drove over to the town of Charlevoix to explore before we headed south.
 It was a quick drive-by but we did get to check out a couple of the famous mushroom houses designed by the architect Earl Young.
 I snapped a quick photo of one with the Airstream in tow.
 Thankfully, Bilbo Baggins did not run out of the house to shoo me away.

 Once again, another great weekend is in the rear view mirror.
-We will return in the fall.
+We will return to Michigan in the fall.
 The folks over at Pure Michigan should take notice of all this promotion from an Ohio resident.
 We will return year after year for the charming towns, beautiful scenery and great camping.